Relaying Quantum Information: Introduction

+where $I(A\rangle B)_\rho$ denotes the coherent information corresponding to a quantum state $\rho_{AB}$.
+Here, $A$, $D$, $E$, and $B$ represent the sender's transmitter, the relay's transmitter, the relay's receiver, and the destination receiver, respectively (see \Fig{fig:qrelay-three-party}).
+The maximum is taken over all $\ket{\sigma_{A_1 A_2 AD}}$, where $A_1$ and $A_2$ are ancillas that represent the quantum message components mentioned above.
+Intuitively, $A_1$ represents Alice's share of entanglement with the relay, while $A_2$ is Alice's share of entanglement with Bob.
+Due to entanglement monogamy\cc{ref:Brando2017}, there is a tradeoff between the entanglement that Alice generates with the relay and with the destination decoder.

 Our model also permits entanglement between the inputs of Alice and the relay (see \Fig{fig:qrelay-comm-scheme}), which as we show leads to improved achievable transmission rates over the case of the orthogonal links (see \cRef{ref:Ghalaii2020} for an example of a repeater chain composed of orthogonal links).
-As a special case, our results recover those of Dupuis in \cRef{ref:Dupuis2009}, who studied the capacity of quantum channels with side information at the transmitter.
-From the perspective of quantum error correction, our setup can also be interpreted such that the undisturbed reference system $R$ corresponds to the quantum data register, and the ancillary system $M$, transmitted through the communication channel, enables subsequent error syndrome extraction.
+The capacity bound with entanglement assistance resembles that of Dupuis \cRef{ref:Dupuis2009}, who studied the entanglement-assisted capacity of quantum channels with side information at the transmitter.

+While QEC has advanced significantly\cc{ref:Laflamme1996, ref:Knill1997, ref:Postler2024}, practical bottlenecks remain, especially the need for rapid, accurate decoding to avoid syndrome backlogs that can exponentially slow computation\cc{ref:Terhal2015, ref:Holmes2020-backlog}.
+A promising approach is to parallelize syndrome extraction across distributed devices, where ancillary registers are connected through quantum relays enabling reliable state transfer via entanglement swapping and teleportation\cc{ref:Goebel2008, ref:deRiedmatten2004, ref:Metcalf2014}.
+In that context, our setup can also be interpreted as follows.
+Consider the communication setup depicted in \Fig{fig:qrelay-comm-scheme}, the undisturbed reference system $R$ corresponds to the quantum data register, and the ancillary system $M$, transmitted through the repeater-assisted communication channel enables subsequent error syndrome extraction.
+This distributed approach could enhance the performance of fault-tolerant architectures, paving the way toward more scalable, higher-fidelity quantum error correction in large quantum systems\cc{ref:Battistel2023, ref:Wang2023}.